-The table below shows the growth of per user emails sent and received for business.
-Needless to say, receiving an average of 71 'legitimate' emails per day, after wading through SPAM and other means of communication, such as personal texts, emails, IMs, etc. is exhausting.
-These are just business averages.
+Needless to say, receiving an average of 71 'legitimate' emails per day, after wading through SPAM and other means of communication, such as personal texts, emails, DMs, IMs, etc. is exhausting.
+And these are just business averages!
 The numbers are much higher for high profile influencers like who we want to connect with.